reubenharry/rhine-bayes-examples/README.md

   returnA -< latent
 ```

-Given a process representing incoming observations, the `posterior` is a process representing the inferred position of the particle.
+Given a process representing incoming observations, `posterior` is a process representing the inferred position of the particle.
 We cannot sample from it yet, because it is unnormalized.

 ```haskell
 inference :: ConditionalStochasticProcess Observation [(Position, Weight)] inference =  onlineSMC SMCConfig {numParticles = 100, resampler = resampleMultinomial} posterior
 ```

-The `onlineSMC` inference method takes the posterior, and produces a normalized conditional stochastic process representing the position of a set of particles and their corresponding weights, given the observations.
+The `onlineSMC` inference method takes the posterior, and produces a (normalized) conditional stochastic process representing the position of a set of particles and their corresponding weights, given the observations.
+This is what we sample from to obtain the purple particles shown in the first gif above.
 # The approach

 This is all implemented using a combination of (1) a paradigm for representing Bayesian probability and inference known as **probabilistic programming**, and (2) a paradigm for representing real-time interactive systems known as (functional) **reactive programming**.